-What’s your guilty pleasure comfort food?
-I have a few, but frozen pot pies are high on the list.
+I have a few, guilty-pleasure meals, and frozen pot pies used to be on the list.
 I rarely indulge, though, especially since I started making these Easy Puff Pastry Vegetable Pot Pies.

 Does anyone deny the goodness that is puff pastry?
 You can use it for so many things, like a sweet and savory appetizer like Easy Brie and Cherry Puff Pastry Squares or for a lovely dessert like Puff Pastry Lemon Tart with Raspberry Chambord Sauce.

-You can fill these puff pastry pot pies with your most favorite ingredients (think chicken or beef or even different vegetables), but this veggie option is perfect for Meatless Monday, and as a Friday meal during Lent.
+One of the best things about these puff pastry pot pies is that you can fill them with your favorite ingredients (think chicken or beef or even different vegetables), but this veggie option is perfect for Meatless Monday.

 For a switch on a classic pot pie, try my recipe for Mini Turkey Cornbread Pot Pies.
 The topping makes a fun twist.

-I have a feeling you’ll be a fan of these like these, and that they’ll make an appearance throughout the winter months.
-These portions are very generous, and this recipe makes two, 12-ounce servings.
+I have a feeling you’ll be a fan of these pot pies, and that they’ll make an appearance throughout the fall and winter months.
+The portions are very generous, and this recipe makes two, 12-ounce servings.
 You can easily double the recipe if you need to feed more than a few people.

 Toss in the black pepper, and substitute fresh thyme for dried if you’d like.
 Heck, I even added a sprinkling of red pepper flakes to the mix, ’cause that’s how I roll.